rust-lang/bors/docs/development.md

   - Set `WEBHOOK_SECRET` to the webhook secret of the app.
   - Set `PRIVATE_KEY` to the private key of the app.
 - Set up some globally reachable URL/IP address for your computer, e.g. using [ngrok](https://ngrok.com/).
   - Configure the webhook URL for your app to point to `<address>/github`.
+You can use [gh webhook](https://docs.github.com/en/webhooks/testing-and-troubleshooting-webhooks/using-the-github-cli-to-forward-webhooks-for-testing) for that.
 - Try `@bors ping` on some PR on the test repository :)

 ## Faster compilation